 - General Marketing track: Whether a student is considering a career in business, non-profit organizations or academia, the general marketing track provides a solid foundation in both marketing theory and current practices.

 - Sports and Entertainment Marketing track: Students learn how traditional marketing practices are applied and often rewritten in the world of sports and entertainment through specialized courses and interaction with local sports and media executives.
+Sample curriculum for this track.

 - Advertising & Promotion track: For the student whose interests include advertising, promotions and public relations, this track includes in-depth courses in these areas as well as frequent guest lectures by leading industry executives.